SebaDelGitHub/TopGifs-bot/README.md

    # Path to the JSON file where GIF data will be saved
    JSON_FILE_PATH=src/main/java/data/

+   # Command to view the top 10 most used gifs
+   TOPGIFS_COMMAND=$topgifs
    ```

 3. Install dependencies and run the bot.